-Sales in Safety and Graphics totaled \$3.1 billion, up 1.2 percent in U.S. dollars.
-Organic local-currency sales increased 4.0 percent, divestitures reduced sales by 2.1 percent, and foreign currency translation reduced sales by 0.7 percent.
+Sales in Safety and Graphics totaled \$4.6 billion, up 1.4 percent in U.S. dollars.
+Organic local-currency sales increased 4.6 percent, divestitures reduced sales by 3.0 percent, and foreign currency translation reduced sales by 0.2 percent.

-Sales growth was led by personal safety and roofing granules, as both transportation safety and commercial solutions were flat.
+- Sales growth was led by personal safety. - Roofing granules and transportation safety showed positive growth, while commercial solutions was flat.

-- In January 2017, 3M sold its safety prescription eyewear business. - Acquisition sales growth in 2016 reflected the acquisition of Capital Safety in August 2015.
-Capital Safety is a leading global provider of fall protection equipment. - In the first quarter of 2016, 3M divested the remainder of the library systems business.
+- Acquisition sales growth in 2016 reflected the acquisition of Capital Safety in August 2015.
+Capital Safety is a leading global provider of fall protection equipment. - In the first quarter of 2016, 3M divested the remainder of the library systems business. - In January 2017, 3M sold its safety prescription eyewear business. - In the second quarter of 2017, 3M finalized the sale of its identity management business and tolling and automated license/number plate recognition business.
+3M recorded a pre-tax gain of approximately \$461 million as a result of these two divestitures.

-• Operating income margins increased 15.0 percentage points, largely driven by year-on-year divestiture gains that were partially offset by acquisition charges and incremental strategic investments, which resulted in a net operating income margin benefit of 14.9 percentage points.
+• Operating income margins increased 10.7 percentage points, largely driven by year-on-year divestiture gains that were partially offset by acquisition charges and incremental strategic investments, which combined resulted in a net operating income margin benefit of 9.7 percentage points.

-In March 2017, 3M announced that it entered into an agreement to acquire Scott Safety from Johnson Controls for \$2.0 billion, subject to closing and other adjustments.
-This transaction is expected to close in the second half of 2017 and will be reflected within the Company's Safety and Graphics business.
+In October 2017, 3M completed the acquisition of the underlying legal entities and associated assets of Scott Safety, which is headquartered in Monroe, North Carolina, from Johnson Controls for \$2.0 billion, net of closing and other adjustments.
+This business will be reported within the Company's Safety and Graphics business.
 Refer to Note 2 for additional details.